r01k/ha_sunsa/README.md

 `https://github.com/r01k/ha_sunsa`.
 For `Category` select `Integration`.
 3. Click `ADD`.
 The integration `Sunsa` will be loaded in HACS.
 4. Click on the integration and then `Download`.
 Select the latest version.
-Do not select `Master`.
+Do not select `master`.
-4. Restart Home Assistant.
+4. Do a full restart of Home Assistant.
 5. Go to `Settings > Devices and services > Integrations` and add `Sunsa` following the `ADD INTEGRATION` wizard.
 You'll need three pieces of information:
 	- Your Sunsa account email.
 (This is only used in the integration to group the devices